losephjambert/Sprint-Challenge--JavaScript/README.md

 4. Describe the four rules of the 'this' keyword.

-- a.
-Global/Window
+-Global/Window

-- When `this` is referenced in a function body, it refers to the global scope (the window in browsers and the console in node).
+- - When `this` is referenced in a function body, it refers to the global scope (the window in browsers and the console in node).
 In `strict` mode, global `this` returns `undefined`.
-  b.
-Implicit
+- Implicit
-  c.
-Explicit
+- Explicit
-  d. new
+- new

 5. Why do we need super() in an extended class?